 And that means you can dip your toe into the world of transfer partners and start learning how to take your points even further … or just book flights through the Chase travel portal.
 Either way, you're coming out ahead.

-Not booking travel right now?
-You’re not alone.
-But Chase has you covered on that front too.
+Not sure if you want to use the points for travel?
+Chase has you covered on that front too.

-As travel hit a snag this spring, Chase rolled out a brand new way to use your points called Pay Yourself Back.
-It works like this: Put your grocery store, dining, or home improvement purchases on your Chase Sapphire Preferred Card and then use your Chase points to wipe the costs from your credit card statement.
+As travel hit a snag in 2020, Chase rolled out a brand new way to use your points called Pay Yourself Back.
+It works like this: Put your grocery store or gas station purchases on your Chase Sapphire Preferred Card and then use your Chase points to wipe the costs from your credit card statement.

-Just as when you’re booking travel through Chase, every point is worth 1.25 cents when you pay yourself back.
-That means you can cover a $50 grocery bill for 4,000 Chase points from your Chase Sapphire Preferred Card.
+While not quite the same bang for your buck as when it first launched, every point is worth 1 cent each when you pay yourself back.
+That means you can cover a $50 grocery bill for 5,000 Chase points from your Chase Sapphire Preferred Card.